Pelosi shattered the marble ceiling and leaves a historic leadership legacy

 Pelosi's vantage point included four presidencies

-Pelosi ultimately served alongside four presidents in her two turns as speaker--George W. Bush, Barack Obama, Donald Trump, and Joe Biden--two Republicans which she held in utter contempt, and two Democrats who could not have accomplished as much without her.
+Pelosi ultimately served alongside four presidents in her two turns as speaker — George W. Bush, Barack Obama, Trump and Biden — two Republicans which she held in utter contempt, and two Democrats who could not have accomplished as much without her.

 She was one of Bush's most prominent critics in Congress during a scandal-laden era on Capitol Hill coupled with a worsening Iraq War, the fallout of the administration's mismanagement of Hurricane Katrina in 2005, and a near economic collapse during the 2008 financial crisis.
 "God bless him.
 Bless his heart.
 The president of the United States, a total failure.
 Losing all credibility with the American people, on the economy, on the war, on energy, you name the subject," she said of Bush in 2008.